 At Science and Innovation 2016 delegates will gain exclusive insight into investment areas, collaborative opportunities and the policy changes within research and funding that will ensure the UK continues to be a world leader in science and innovation.

 There will also be the opportunities to hear from leading expert speakers and best practice case studies, as well as actively networking with other academics, business leaders, decision makers and key stakeholders.

 Modernising Justice through Technology Innovation and Efficiency 2016

 Tuesday 21st June 2016, QEII Centre, London

-Designed for those driving digital and technological transformation across the Criminal Justice sector and public sector at large, the Modernising Justice Through Technology Innovation and Efficiency Conference delivers a broad yet balanced vision of the latest and greatest programmes for improved collaboration, efficiency and ultimately justice.
+The Modernising Justice Through Technology Innovation and Efficiency Conference is designed for those driving digital and technological transformation across the Criminal Justice sector.
+The conference sets out a broad range of the latest and most effective programmes for improved collaboration, efficiency and better justice.

-Providing a stage for key figures in the narrative, 2016 looks towards sector specific developments in data security and analytics, mobile and cloud computing, as well as agile and open IT.
+The 2016 conference will also highlight sector-specific developments in areas such as data security and analytics, mobile and cloud computing, as well as agile and open IT.